Twenty Tips For New Cyclists

 - Helmet – We’ve saved the thorniest until last.
 Helmets are an evocative subject – people love them or hate them.
 Helmets are not a legal requirement in the UK currently so the choice is yours.
 We would always advise wearing one but we can’t force you.
 If you’re cycling abroad check the local laws as helmet laws can vary from country to country.

 So, you have the bike, the clothes and safety gear but what about the rider?
-If you haven’t prepared yourself for the ride(s) you want to tackle then you’re only setting yourself up for a fall.
+If you haven’t prepared yourself for the ride(s) you want to tackle then you’re only setting yourself up to fail.

-- Fitness – if you’re just starting out then make sure you are physically capable of doing your ride.
+- Fitness – if you’re just starting out don’t over do it.
+Make sure you are physically capable of doing your ride.
 If you’re unsure be ultra-cautious and only go for a short ride close to home.
-If you haven’t done any exercise for a number of years, are badly overweight or have other health issue then please consult a doctor before you start cycling.
+If you haven’t done any exercise for a number of years, are badly overweight or have other health issues then please consult a doctor before you start cycling.

 - Food – If you’re going to be out on a ride of any length take some food.
 Having to abandon a ride because you have no energy is embarrassing to say the least.
-Even something as simple as a handful of Haribo might be enough to get you to somewhere you can get something bigger or better.
-Energy bars or gels can also be used to get you out of a hole and will survive your saddlebag or jersey pocket.
-You could of course combine the Food & Water theme and plan your ride around a nice café stop where you can indulge in the cyclists favourite of coffee & cake!
+Even something as simple as a handful of Haribo might be enough to get you to something bigger or better.
+Use energy bars or gels in an emergency, these will survive your saddlebag or jersey pocket.
+You could combine the food & water theme and plan your ride around a nice café stop.
+Cyclists are famous for their love of coffee and cake!

-Cycling is a social activity – make the most of it!.
+Cycling is a social activity – make the most of it!
+Of all the tips for new cyclists these are probably our favourite.

-- Join a cycling body such as Cycling UK or British Cycling – advantages can include magazines, third party liability insurance, events, training, legal support, discounts at bike shops and a whole host of other benefits.
-Have a look at both options and decide which one suits your need the most, or even join both.
+- Join a cycling body such as Cycling UK or British Cycling.
+Advantages can include magazines, third-party liability insurance, events, training, legal support, discounts at bike shops and a whole host of other benefits.
+Have a look at both options and decide which one suits your needs the most, or even join both.

-- Find some riding buddies – if you don’t already have cycling friend then consider joining a club or group.
-Whilst there’s nothing more peaceful than riding along a quiet country lane with just your thoughts, riding is great with friends.
-If you aren’t sure about joining a club then maybe look for a social group or two using the British Cycling backed ‘Lets Ride’ service to see if there’s a group in your area (There probably will be)
+- Find some riding buddies – if you don’t already have cycling friends then consider joining a club or group.
+There’s nothing more peaceful than riding along a quiet country lane with just your thoughts, riding is great with friends.
+If you aren’t sure about joining a club then maybe look for a social group or two.
+Use the British Cycling-backed ‘Lets Ride’ service to see if there’s a group in your area (There probably will be)

-- Enjoy it! – You started riding because you like doing it, make sure it’s enjoyable, pick days, routes, places, and people that make your ride better and you will almost certainly have some cracking days out on your bike.
+- Enjoy it! – You started riding because you like doing it.
+Make sure it’s enjoyable, pick days, routes, places, and people that make your ride better.
+That way, you will almost certainly have some cracking days out on your bike.

-If you found this advice useful please consider supporting us by buying a tea at www.buymeacoffee.com/cyclinglabs
+If you found these tips for new cyclists useful, please consider supporting us by buying a tea at www.buymeacoffee.com/cyclinglabs